7owan/Shipment-Tracker/README.md

 Your spreadsheets MUST follow this format:

-Must have atleast 3 distinct columns, named: Carrier, Pro #, Delivered DATE.
+Must have atleast 3 distinct columns, named: Carrier, Pro #, Delivered Date.
 The spreadsheet must have the following 3 headers on the first line, they must be named exactly the same (non-case sensitive), and the order they are in does not matter.

 An example of how the project directory should look: